if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Interact Use script is attached to a Controller object and requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for using and stop using interactable game objects.

-It listens for the `AliasUseOn` and `AliasUseOff` events to determine when an object should be used and should stop using.

-The Controller object also requires the `VRTK_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
-Only valid touched objects can be used.

-An object can be used if the Controller touches a game object which contains the `VRTK_InteractableObject` script and has the flag `isUsable` set to `true`.

-If a valid interactable object is usable then pressing the set `Use` button on the Controller (default is `Trigger`) will call the `StartUsing` method on the touched interactable object.
+Determines if the Interact Touch can initiate a use interaction with the touched Interactable Object.

+**Required Components:**
+ * `VRTK_InteractTouch` - The touch component to determine when a valid touch has taken place to denote a use interaction can occur.
+This must be applied on the same GameObject as this script if one is not provided via the `Interact Touch` parameter.

+**Optional Components:**
+ * `VRTK_ControllerEvents` - The events component to listen for the button presses on.
+This must be applied on the same GameObject as this script if one is not provided via the `Controller Events` parameter.
+ * `VRTK_InteractGrab` - The grab component to determine when a valid grab has taken place.
+This must be applied on the same GameObject as this script if one is not provided via the `Interact Grab` parameter.

+**Script Usage:**
+ * Place the `VRTK_InteractUse` script on either:
+   * The GameObject with the Interact Touch and Controller Events scripts.
+   * Any other scene GameObject and provide a valid `VRTK_ControllerEvents` component to the `Controller Events` parameter and a valid `VRTK_InteractTouch` component to the `Interact Touch` parameter of this script.

 ### Inspector Parameters

- * **Use Button:** The button used to use/unuse a touched object.
+ * **Use Button:** The button used to use/unuse a touched Interactable Object.
- * **Controller Events:** The controller to listen for the events on.
+ * **Controller Events:** The Controller Events to listen for the events on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Interact Touch:** The Interact Touch to listen for touches on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Interact Grab:** The Interact Grab to listen for grab actions on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.